Bud Light, top US seller since 2001, loses sales crown to Modelo as backlash continues

 Scott Scanlon, an executive vice president at the consulting firm Circana who follows the alcohol market, said Mexican imports like Modelo and Corona have been the biggest bright spots in the otherwise stagnant U.S. beer market for years.

 When Modelo first went on sale in the U.S. in the 1990s, it was primarily marketed to Hispanic drinkers, Scanlon said.
-But it has long since broadened its consumer base and is especially popular among younger drinkers, who like its fuller flavor.
+It launched English-language ads in 2015 and has broadened its consumer base significantly since then.
+It’s especially popular among younger drinkers, who like its fuller flavor, Scanlon said.

 Scanlon said Modelo is already the top seller in markets like Los Angeles and Chicago, but it could still see a lot of growth ahead on the East Coast.